This article may contain compensated links. For more information read our disclaimer here.

 Follow the Promontory Road towards Tidal River, about halfway along you’ll see a sign on the left that marks the start of the walk.

-If you’d like to see wombats, then the Loo-Ern Track is your best chance of spotting one.
+If you’d like to see wombats, then the Loo-Ern Track is one of the best places in Wilsons Prom for spotting one.
 Designed for people with limited mobility the track follows Tidal River.

 Most of this lovely 1 kilometre walk is along a boardwalk that protects the fragile wetlands.
 You can choose to start your walk at either the picnic area in the car park opposite the Visitor Centre, or at First Ramp on the west end of 6th Avenue.